kilfour/QuickFuzzr/full-doc.md

 - `Guid?` is automatically detected and generated for object properties.
 #### Halfs
 Use `Fuzzr.Half()`.

 - The overload Fuzzr.Half(Half min, Half max) generates a half-precision floating-point number greater than or equal to `min` and less than `max`.
+  *Note:* Due to floating-point rounding, max may occasionally be produced.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = (Half)1, max = (Half)100).
 - Can be made to return `Half?` using the `.Nullable()` combinator.